Carnegie Mellon Awards & Scholarships

 College of Engineering Travel Grants are available to support a variety of abroad opportunities, at all times of year to meet the needs of engineering students.
 Experiences can take place during the academic year or over the summer, and can be short-term or span a semester or full academic year.
 Please contact the College of Engineering Office of Undergraduate Studies for more details.

-The Dietrich College Dean's Office and the Department of Modern Languages offer a number of scholarships to encourage study abroad.
+The Department of Modern Languages offers a number of scholarships to encourage study abroad.
 Please visit the website above for more details and deadlines, which are typically once per year in early February.
-To qualify for a Dietrich College Study Abroad Scholarship, students must be registered as a PRIMARY major in one of the Dietrich College academic departments or be enrolled in either the BHA or SHS program at the time of application.
-Graduating seniors are not eligible to apply.
 To qualify for a Modern Languages (ML) study abroad scholarship, students must be registered as a major or minor in a modern language at the time of application.
-Note: Even though the department offers no major or minor in Arabic or Italian, students of Arabic or Italian who are also members of MLSAC may apply for the MLSAC study abroad scholarship.
+Note: Even though the department offers no major or minor in Italian, students of Italian who are also members of MLSAC may apply for the MLSAC study abroad scholarship.

 The Freeman-ASIA scholarship program provides, to those students with demonstrated financial need, scholarship assistance for study abroad in East or Southeast Asia.
 Applicants must have a minimum GPA of 2.8, and must apply early into each term (early October for Spring, mid-February for Summer, and early April for Fall).
 For more information, visit and apply online via: http://www.iie.org/freeman-asia.